ArthurHeitmann/arctic_shift/file_content_explanations.md

 - If a thing could not be retrieved a 2nd time (usually because the subreddit was banned), `_meta.note` is set to `"no_2nd_retrieval"`
 - If a thing was initially unavailable, but now is, `_meta.note` is set to `"initially_unavailable"`

+## 2024-04+

+Archives will now only be released as .zst files, now that I'm changing by database and API architecture, and am no longer using .zst_blocks files.